EvurTeam/Gogi.js/README.md

 ### Looks like...
 ... merge JQuery and C#.
 #### From JQuery
-Shared targets for scripting, CSS-selectors as main way of find object, main object in ine letter (G as $).
+Shared targets for scripting, CSS-selectors as main way of find object, main object in one letter (G as $).
 #### From C#
 Pascal case, methods may returns only one data type, friendly code style.
 ## Examples